© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llangattock Nigh Usk Churchyard Cross is a scheduled monument protected by Cadw under reference MM123.
 View the official record →

-Llangattock Nigh Usk Churchyard Cross is a medieval stone cross located within the churchyard at Llangattock Nigh Usk in Monmouthshire, Wales.
+Llangattock Nigh Usk Churchyard Cross is a medieval stone cross located in the churchyard at Llangattock Nigh Usk in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM123.

 Llangattock Nigh Usk Churchyard Cross dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llangattock Nigh Usk Churchyard Cross is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM123.